fredtech21/python-fastapi-lambda-sample/README.md

-# python-fastapi-example
+# python-fastapi-lambda-sample

-Small FastAPI example
+FastAPI example to deploy a small CRUD REST service in AWS Lambda.
+Data is stored in MongoDB using Beanie.

 ## Automatic tests